aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/objects/convert-plane-primitive-to-mesh/_index.md

 ### Is Aspose.3D compatible with all major 3D file formats?
 Yes, Aspose.3D supports a wide range of 3D file formats, ensuring compatibility with various industry standards.
 ### Can I use Aspose.3D for commercial projects?
-Absolutely, you can explore licensing options on the official Aspose purchasing page [here](https://purchase.aspose.com/buy).
+Absolutely, you can explore licensing options on the Aspose purchasing page [here](https://purchase.aspose.com/buy).
 ### Are there any temporary licenses available for testing purposes?
 Yes, you can obtain a temporary license for testing from [this link](https://purchase.aspose.com/temporary-license/).
 ### Where can I find additional support or community discussions related to Aspose.3D?
 Visit the [Aspose.3D forum](https://forum.aspose.com/c/3d/18) for support and community discussions.
 ### How can I access the documentation for Aspose.3D?
-The official documentation is available [here](https://reference.aspose.com/3d/net/).
+The documentation is available [here](https://reference.aspose.com/3d/net/).